 Asbestos appealed to manufacturers and builders for a variety of reasons.
-It is strong yet flexible, and will not burn.
-It is a poor conductor of heat and electricity, and resists corrosion.
+It is strong yet flexible and will not burn.
+It is a good insulator against heat and electricity, and resists corrosion.
 Asbestos may have been so widely used because few other available substances combine the same qualities.